1714 – Sir Wentworth Harman, MP for Lanesborough, dies from the wounds he receives in a carriage accident on 28 April.

 1903 – Bing Crosby, descendant of Irish immigrants, is born in Tacoma, Washington, as Harry Lillis Crosby.

-1915 – Birth in Galway of novelist Walter Macken.
+1915 – Birth in Galway of novelist and playwright, Walter Macken.

-1916 – Pádraig Pearse, Thomas Clarke and Thomas MacDonagh executed by firing squad in Kilmainham Gaol.
+1916 – Easter Rising leaders: Pádraig Pearse, Thomas Clarke and Thomas MacDonagh were executed by a firing squad in Kilmainham Gaol.

 1922 – Pro and Anti-Treaty leaders announce a “truce” in the Dáil to try to prevent civil war.